-This part supports districts, schools, and educators in understanding the significance parity plays in developing policies and practices that reflect the needs of all students served.
-Further, this section will define the Career Advising Gap Analysis Tool and the components within that will support the design of local career advising strategies.
+This part supports districts, schools, and educators in establishing an understanding of the significance equity plays in developing policies and practices that are inclusive of and reflect the needs of all students served.
+Further, this section will define the Advancing Academic Excellence for All: Equity Gap Analysis Tool and the components within that will support the design of equitable strategies of career advising.